2026 Renewal Process

 Please note that CPR Level “C” does not meet CHO requirements.

-Where in-person training is not available, the College will accept online training initial and renewal courses.
+Where in-person training is not available, the College will accept online training for initial and renewal courses.

 Section 13: Quality Assurance Declaration

-The CHO Quality Assurance (QA) Program is focused on helping registrants improve their practice and ensuring that the varying laws, regulations, standards and guidelines impacting the profession of homeopathy are implemented in a consistent and appropriate manner.
-The QA program is not currently available to registrants.
-However, if you have achieved any continuing education and professional development (CEPD), please report it.
+The CHO Quality Assurance (QA) Program is focused on helping registrants improve their practice and ensuring that the many laws, regulations, standards and guidelines impacting the profession of homeopathy are implemented in a consistent and appropriate manner.
+If you have achieved any continuing education and professional development (CEPD), please report it.

 The QA program is intended to be instructional, not punitive.
 It is a supportive practice program, which will be provided at no cost to each registrant.
 The program requirements include self-assessment by the registrant of his/her own competencies, participation in annual CEPD, a peer and practice assessment process, and regular registrant reporting on their efforts to maintain competence and stay current.